 It provided a drinking trough for horses with small basins for dogs at ground level.
 The trough was a 6’6” diameter circular cast iron basin supported on legs in the form of horse hooves.
 Fetlocks transitioned into an acanthus scroll motif at the interface with the trough.
 The water was regulated by a small patent cistern, which was self-acting, and when the troughs were full the ball rose and shut the water off.

 The central stanchion with attic base supported a central fluted column and the option of a shield for inscription.
 Four projecting consoles suspended cups on chains that allowed humans to drink from spouting water (the water flow was operated with two bib valves which released water when pressed).
-Originally a bulbous form engraved with acanthus bas-relief demarcated the transition of the column into a lamp pillar (design #30) supporting a central gas lamp (#208) roofed in with scales of opal glass which allowed the lantern to cast the light downward.
+A bulbous form engraved with acanthus bas-relief demarcated the transition of the column into a lamp pillar (#30) supporting a central gas lamp (design #208) roofed in with scales of opal glass which allowed the lantern to cast the light downward.
 The terminal was a crown with lantern.
 Yoke maintenance arms were positioned beneath the lantern.

 - Acanthus, one of the most common plant forms (deeply cut leaves) to make foliage ornament and decoration.
 It is symbolic of a problem that has been solved.

 - Capital, the top of a column that supports the load bearing down on it

 - Fluted Shaft, a long rounded groove decorating the shaft of a column